blocknetdx/documentation/docs/service-nodes/setup.md

 		* `NODE_ADDRESS` = The address returned in the previous step.
 		* `NODE_COUNT` = The number of Service Nodes to create.

-			* Requires a minimum of 5000 BLOCK per Service Node.
+			* Requires a minimum of 5001 BLOCK per Service Node (1 BLOCK extra for transaction fee)
 			* If left blank, it defaults to `1`.
-			* Example: 20,000 BLOCK will be needed to create 4 Service Nodes
+			* Example: 20,001 BLOCK will be needed to create 4 Service Nodes

 		* `INPUT_SIZE` = The amount of BLOCK for each collateral input.